FAQ Fertility, Prenatal, Postpartum Dietitian

 Is there a difference between a nutritionist and registered dietitian nutritionist?

 Yes!
 “Nutritionist” is not a professional title.
 Only a Registered Dietitian Nutritionist (RDN) meets rigorous academic requirements with clinical training.
 An RDN must hold a degree from an accredited university.
-Moreover, our team of RDNs stay informed of guidelines set by the Academy of Nutrition and Dietetics to provide our patients with expert nutrition counseling for their fertility, pregnancy, and postpartum health.
+Moreover, our team of RDNs stays informed of guidelines set by the Academy of Nutrition and Dietetics to provide our patients with expert counseling for their health.

-What vitamins and nutrients do I need for a healthy pregnancy?
+What vitamins and nutrients do I need to stay healthy while pregnant and after having the baby?

-Oils, fats, protein, dairy, Omega-3 fatty acids, folic acid, vegetables and fruits, vitamins B, C and D and more are all parts of a healthy diet, moreso during pregnancy.
+Oils, fats, protein, dairy, Omega-3 fatty acids, folic acid, vegetables and fruits, vitamins B, C and D and more are all parts of a healthy diet, particularly while pregnant.
 Each trimester has different nutrient requirements.
-Your Dietitian Nutritionist will evaluate your current diet and eating behaviors to determine the best foods for you and your baby.
+Your RDN will evaluate your current diet and eating behaviors to determine the best foods for you and your baby.
 Each diet plan is individualized, depending on your unique needs.

 Can you create individualized diet plans to suit each patient’s needs?

 Absolutely.
 We wouldn’t do it any other way.
 Every body is unique.
-We work with women of all walks of life, honoring their food traditions and individual nutrition needs.
-Every pregnancy is unique, and developing an individualized diet plan to include necessary nutrients, supplement protocol, and more is what we do best!
+We work with women from all walks of life, honoring their food traditions and individual needs.
+Developing individualized diet plans to include necessary nutrients, supplement protocol, and more is what we do best!

 Am I eating for two?

-No, though you do need extra calories – depending on the time of pregnancy and during breastfeeding.
+No, though you do need extra calories – depending on which trimester you’re in as well as during breastfeeding.
 We’ll address your unique calorie and nutrient needs during our sessions.

-It’s important to maintain a healthy weight, not only during pregnancy but also in life.
+It’s important to maintain a healthy weight.
 There is no one-number-for-all.
 It depends on your weight and health level pre-pregnancy.
-Now is not the time to diet, instead the time to develop a healthy diet plan and establish healthy eating behaviors to take you through your pregnancy and postpartum.
+Now is not the time to diet, instead the time to develop a healthy diet plan and establish healthy eating behaviors to take you through your maternity and postpartum healing.

 More questions?